Cojabi/DataComp/README.rst

 -----------
 DataComp is an open source Python package for domain independent multimodal longitudinal dataset comparisons.
 It serves as an investigative toolbox to assess differences between multiple datasets on feature level.
-DataComp empowers data analysts to identify significantly different and not significantly different dataset combinations.
+DataComp empowers data analysts to identify significantly different and not significantly difference between datasets \
+and thereby is helpful to identify comparable dataset combinations.

-Typical application scenarios contain:
+Typical application scenarios are:

 - Identifying comparable datasets that can be used in machine learning approaches as training and independent test data
 - Evaluate if, how and where simulated or synthetic datasets deviate from real world data
-- Assess differences across data from multiple sampling sites
+- Assess (systematic) differences across multiple datasets (for example multiple sampling sites)
-- Conduct large scale scale statistical comparisons
+- Conducting multiple statistical comparisons
 - Comparative visualizations

 .. image:: ./docs/source/DataComp_workflow.png
    :align: center

-The above figure depicts a typical DataComp workflow.
+The figure above depicts a typical DataComp workflow.

 Main Features
 =============